Skip to Main Content

 Indian Law Resource Center

-The Indian Law Resource Center is a non-profit law and advocacy organization that advocates for the protection of indigenous peoples human rights, cultures, and traditional lands.
-The site contains descriptions of casework, newsletter archives, and links to reserach resources and organizations instrumental to winning recognition of indigenous rights.
+The Indian Law Resource Center is a non-profit law organization that advocates to protect Indigenous peoples' human rights, cultures, and lands.
+The site contains links to research, resources, and organizations instrumental to winning recognition of Indigenous rights.

 Institute for Justice Reform & Innovation (IJRI)

-Drake University Law School’s IJRI provides resources and training on a number of issues, including creating a more just system of civil and criminal justice.
+Drake University Law School’s Institute for Justice Reform & Innovation provides resources and training on a number of issues, including implicit bias, sentencing reform, and improving trial procedures.

 International Association of Chiefs of Police (IACP)